 Python is a free, general purpose, open source, computer programming language.
 It's optimized for software quality, developer productivity, program portability, and component integration.
 Among Python's features are:

 Notable current users of Python include: Google, Intel, Disney, YouTube, Industrial Light & Magic, Red Hat, NASA, Lawrence Livermore Lab, Eve Online, Seagate, JPL, Hewlett-Packard, JP Morgan Chase, Dropbox, ESRI, Calibre, Instagram, and many more.
-More generally, Python is deployed in some fashion by most organizations developing software today, and regularly serves as tool of choice in computer-science education.
+More generally, Python is deployed in strategic or tactical roles by most organizations developing software today, and regularly serves as tool of choice in computer-science education.
 The resources below give additional users and success stories.

 Although general-purpose, Python is often called a scripting language.
 This is partly because of its relative ease of use—Python code is typically 1/3 to 1/5 the size of equivalent C++ or Java code.
 This term also reflects the fact that Python makes it easy to utilize and direct other software components—Python scripts can employ C and C++ libraries; communicate over networking and web-services protocols; interface with Java and .Net class libraries; tap into data stores and mobile-app ecosystems; and more.

 In the end, though, Python's best asset may simply be its ability to make software development more rapid and enjoyable.
 Check out the links below to see why.

 There are hundreds (or thousands) of Python resources on the Web.
 For more information, either run a search or browse these assorted links:

 If you're looking for some historical context on Python, you might try these:

 The following older lists were trimmed and updated in 2014 (and rechecked in 2017).
 A few of their items may still be useful, but some had moved or changed, and others became dated or subsumed by newer resources above like Stack Overflow.
 A few longstanding Python sites, including the Vaults of Parnassus, have even ceased to be (insert dead parrot skit here...).